China calls US-North Korea summit an ‘important step’

 - Evacuations in California take place as storm approaches VIEW

-China is North Korea’s only major ally, but has agreed to strict United Nations sanctions over the North’s nuclear programs.
+China is North Korea’s only major ally and a chief provider of energy and trade that keeps the country’s broken afloat.
+In recent years, however, China has agreed to increasingly strict United Nations sanctions over the North’s nuclear programs.

+Chinese leader Xi Jinping’s four meetings with Kim last year set a new record in the history of China-North Korea relations, Wang noted.